The Strange Death of World War II's Most Audacious General

 Readers around the world have been enthralled by Killing England, Killing the Rising Sun, and Killing Reagan--riveting works of nonfiction that journey into the heart of the most famous murders in history.

-In Killing Patton, Bill O'Reilly and Martin Dugard recount the dramatic final months of World War II in Europe, and General George S. Patton Jr.'s invaluable contributions to the Allied victory.
+In Killing Patton: The Strange Death of World War II's Most Audacious General, New York Times bestselling authors Bill O'Reilly and Martin Dugard recount the dramatic final months of the war in Europe, and General George S. Patton Jr.'s invaluable contributions to the Allied victory.

 General Patton died under mysterious circumstances in the months following the end of World War II.
 For almost seventy years, there has been suspicion that his death was not an accident--and may very well have been an act of assassination.
 Killing Patton takes readers inside the final year of the war and recounts the events surrounding Patton's tragic demise, naming the many powerful people who wanted him dead.